brimcg/visor/README.md

 ## Design for Reusable Headband with Low Cost Replacement Shields

 ![full assembled model](FullFaceHeadShield.png)

+Fully assembled slim headband with face shield and brow shield

+---

 ![headband and brow shield](slim_headband_headshield.jpg)

+Slim headband with brow shield

+---

 ![headband and face shield](IMG_20200325_170538_small.jpg)

+Older headband with cinch strap and face shield

+---

 > *New!*  Slim design released: features soft spring brow band, cord strap.
 Prints in half the time with half the material.
 Add a brow shield for top protection.
 >